Let your food be your medicine

 Home bake in a bread machine.

 Does this let your food be your medicine page make you feel intimidated?
-You couldn't possibly do all this!
+You could not possibly do all this!
 Don't feel alone; I felt that way in the beginning of my own journey of the synergy of green living.

-It's a step by step process.
+It's a step at a time process.
 First perhaps you might start by making a smoothie from fresh fruit several times a week for the whole family.
-Once you've got that down, you might start hunting for a source of genuine raw honey.
-Then whole rolled oats, not the refined stuff.
+Once you have got that down, you might start hunting for a source of genuine raw honey; then whole rolled or steel-cut oats, not the refined stuff.

 Can you believe it that making our own low GI bread using unrefined 100% wholemeal takes me only five minutes every morning?
-Then you don't need to buy vitamin E tablets and bran any more.
+Then you do not need to buy vitamin E tablets and bran any longer; because of the lignans the good wife has 50% protection against breast cancer.
 It requires just three minutes to cut and squeeze the fruit for your own fresh orange juice; it's to die for.

-What's more, using a sourdough starter, research shows that even those suffering from serious wheat intolerance causing abdominal pain, bloating and blood stools can if they understand the meaning of gluten enjoy bread every day.
+What's more, using a sourdough starter, research shows that even those suffering from a serious wheat intolerance causing abdominal pain, bloating and bloody stools can enjoy bread every day; when they understand the meaning of gluten.

-Once you're in a routine, these things don't take long; slow food made fast.
-Give one child the responsibility to make the smoothies, another to slice the mushrooms... teaching them to get back to the foods that granny prepared is probably one of the most important things you can do for them; of course, there'll be some whingeing when crappy cornflakes are no longer on the table.
+Once you are in a routine, these things don't take long; slow food made fast.
+Give one child the responsibility to make the smoothies, another to slice the mushrooms; teaching them to get back to the foods that granny prepared is probably one of the most important things you can do for them.
+Of course, there'll be some whingeing when crappy cornflakes are no longer on the table.
 Let them complain.

 Did you know that white mice fed the box they came in lived longer than those that ate only the cornflakes?